 Except as disclosed herein, since the commencement of the most recently completed financial year, no "informed person" had any material interest, direct or indirect, in any transaction or any proposed transaction, which has materially affected or would materially affect the Company or any of its subsidiaries.
-"Informed Person" means: (a) a director or executive officer of the Company; (b) a director or officer of a person or company that is itself an informed person or subsidiary of the Company; (c) any person or company who beneficially owns, directly or indirectly, voting securities of the Company or who exercises control or direction over voting securities of the Company or a combination of both carrying more than 10 percent of the voting rights attached to all outstanding voting securities of the Company other than voting securities held by the person or company as underwriter in the course of a distribution; or (d) the Company if it has purchased, redeemed or otherwise acquired any of its securities, so long as it holds any of its securities.
+"Informed Person" means: (a) a director or executive officer of the Company; (b) a director or officer of a person or company that is itself an informed person or subsidiary of the Company; (c) any person or company who beneficially owns, directly or indirectly, voting securities of the Company or who exercises control or direction over voting securities of the Company or a combination of both carrying more than 10 percent of the voting rights attached to all outstanding voting securities of the Company if it has purchased, redeemed or otherwise acquired any of its securities, so long as it holds any of its securities.